Israel rolls out Pfizer covid pill, using digital health records to identify those most at risk

 Simcha Neumark learned how Israel is zeroing in on prospective recipients just a few hours after he tested positive for the virus.
 Because he has a chronic disease treated with immune-suppressing drugs, the 33-year-old banker from Jerusalem has been navigating the pandemic with extreme caution.
 Worse, the coronavirus vaccine has proved a bust in his case.
 None of the three jabs he got in Israel or the two in his native Brazil prompted an immune response.
 “My body just won’t produce the antibodies,” he said.

 And so, he recalled, the sore throat and fever he developed last week were scary.
-The positive covid result that arrived by text message late Friday was terrifying.
+The positive coronavirus result that arrived by text message late Friday was terrifying.
 He feared he might end up on a ventilator.

 Without prompting, his HMO, Meuhedet, sent him a text message noting he was at high risk and that it would closely monitor his condition.
 The next day, as Neumark’s symptoms grew worse, a Meuhedet doctor phoned.
-The consultation turned to Paxlovid, a drug still hours away from being approved for use by the health ministry.
+The consultation turned to Paxlovid, a drug still hours away from being approved for use by the Health Ministry.
 Neumark would become the first in the country to take it.

 “They said I was a perfect case but that it was totally up to me,” he said.